 - Allows for creation of multiple blogs, wikis, and journals for a course or individual.
 Groups are limited to only one blog, wiki, or journal through the Groups tool.

-- Does not allow for the creation of assignment templates for easy management and copying of prompts.
+- Does not allow for the creation of assignment templates for copying of prompts.